Ex-Tunisian president convicted of undermining security - NewsBreak

 Ex-Tunisian president convicted of undermining security

-TUNIS, Tunisia (AP) — A Tunisian court has sentenced former President Moncef Marzouki in absentia to four years in prison for “undermining the external security of the state,” according to the state TAP news agency.
+A Tunisia n court has sentenced former President Moncef Marzouki in absentia to four years in prison for “undermining the external security of the state,” according to the state TAP news agency.

 Marzouki had urged France to end its support for Tunisia, calling current President Kaïs Saied a “dictator.”